Archive How to Block Websites on Windows with Chrome Browser

 • Make exceptions for specific pages of a website

-The BlockSite app is also available for iOS and Android, just in case you’re wondering.
+The BlockSite app is also available on the App Store and Google’s Play Store, just in case you’re wondering.
 But let’s say you don’t like using extensions for whatever reason and you want to know how to block websites on Chrome without extensions.
 Well, you’re in for a treat.

 Enabling Parental Controls on Windows 7, 8, 10 and 11